carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

 to model and see what decisions Clang's IRGen makes about what IR to emit.
 Studying Clang's CodeGen directory can also be a good source of ideas.
-Note that Clang and LLVM are explicitly version locked so you'll need to make sure you're using a Clang built from the same svn revision or release as the LLVM library you're using.
+Note that Clang and LLVM are explicitly version locked so you'll need to make sure you're using a Clang built from the same git revision or release as the LLVM library you're using.
 As always, it's *strongly* recommended that you track tip of tree development, particularly during bring up of a new project.